 The AIA supports affirmative action and equal opportunity in the selection of Fellows.
 Please direct any questions about the Fellowship or the application process to Laurel Nilsen Sparks, Fellowship Coordinator, at email@example.com.

 Dr. Felix Höflmayer, of the Oriental Department of the German Archaeological Institute, is a 2012 recipient of the AIA Study in the U.S. Fellowship.
-Dr. Höflmayer will work at the Cotsen Institute of Archaeology at UCLA during the fall of 2012 on “Radiocarbon Dating the Bronze Age of the Southern Levant”.
+Dr. Höflmayer worked at the Cotsen Institute of Archaeology at UCLA during the fall of 2012 on “Radiocarbon Dating the Bronze Age of the Southern Levant”.
 Absolute dates for the Bronze Age of the Southern Levant are still under discussion, especially for the later Early Bronze Age (EB III/IV) and the transition from the MBA to the LBA.
 Absolute dates currently in use are mainly dependent on the Egyptian historical chronology and archaeological synchronisms with the Levant.
 Radiocarbon dating, on the other hand, provides an independent yardstick for measuring time and synchronizing chronologies and offers reasonably higher dates for the end of the Early Bronze Age and the transition from the Middle to the Late Bronze Age, affecting also our understanding of relations between the main powers of the Eastern Mediterranean.
-The present project aims to collect all available scientific dating evidence for the southern Levant from the EBA down to the transition to the Iron Age, to establish a chronology for the region on scientific dates alone and to synchronize it with radiocarbon dates for Dynastic Egypt in order to provide a scientific basis for Eastern Mediterranean chronology.
+The present project aim was to collect all available scientific dating evidence for the southern Levant from the EBA down to the transition to the Iron Age, to establish a chronology for the region on scientific dates alone and to synchronize it with radiocarbon dates for Dynastic Egypt in order to provide a scientific basis for Eastern Mediterranean chronology.

-Dr. Ute Kelp, of the scientific staff of the Berlin Head office of the German Archaeological Institute, and research assistant at the University of Cologne, is a 2012 recipient of the AIA Study in the U.S. Fellowship.
-Dr. Kelp will work at the University of Cincinnati on her project, “The Necropoleis of Pergamon” during the fall of 2012.
+Dr. Ute Kelp, of the scientific staff of the Berlin Head office of the German Archaeological Institute, and research assistant at the University of Cologne, was a 2012 recipient of the AIA Study in the U.S. Fellowship.
+Dr. Kelp worked at the University of Cincinnati on her project, “The Necropoleis of Pergamon” during the fall of 2012.
 The Attalid stronghold and metropolis of Pergamon on the western coast of Asia Minor (modern Turkey), has been the subject of research for over 130 years.
 However, a systematic study of the material from the necropolis has never been undertaken, and Dr. Kelp’s project seeks to fill this void.
-After spending the summer compiling a catalogue of the known material (tumuli, rock tombs and grave buildings, grave reliefs, altars, and inscriptions from the 4th century B.C. to Imperial Roman times) within its typological and chronological framework, the Fellowship spent in Cincinnati will allow her to finish a synthetical interpretation of the burial customs in Pergamon according to the current state of knowledge.
-The aim is to place the grave types of Pergamon in their regional and supra-regional context getting thereby a clearer picture of the local characteristics of the burial culture in Pergamon.
+After spending the summer compiling a catalogue of the known material (tumuli, rock tombs and grave buildings, grave reliefs, altars, and inscriptions from the 4th century B.C. to Imperial Roman times) within its typological and chronological framework, the Fellowship spent in Cincinnati allowed her to finish a synthetical interpretation of the burial customs in Pergamon according to the current state of knowledge.
+The aim was to place the grave types of Pergamon in their regional and supra-regional context getting thereby a clearer picture of the local characteristics of the burial culture in Pergamon.